Editor's choice: SoFi personal loans

 The maximum you qualify to borrow depends on a number of factors, including your creditworthiness, current financial situation and state regulations.
 But there’s one big benefit of a SoFi personal loan: You don’t have to pay any fees — not even late fees.

-If you choose to get a variable-rate loan, APRs start at 6.74% APR.
+If you choose to get a variable-rate loan, APRs start at SoFi Personal Loan Variable Rate (w/o Autopay) APR.
 Existing variable rates for individuals who sign up for autopay start at 5.74% APR.
 SoFi has a cap on its variable-rate loans, so no matter how high prevailing interest rates climb, your variable-rate loan will never exceed 14.95% APR.

 If you have at least $5,000 in federal or private student loans and are looking to consolidate them into one monthly payment, possibly at a lower rate, then SoFi student loan refinancing might be a good choice.
-With autopay, you may qualify for a fixed rate as low as 3.89% APR or a variable rate as low as 2.56% APR.
+With autopay, you could a discount on both fixed and variable rates.

 SoFi also offers a few other types of refinancing for students and parents, including: